 - Harvesting, food preparation & service of traditional meals at traditional camp

-- Group or community harvesting activities (hunting, fishing, gathering berries)
+- Community harvesting activities (hunting, fishing, gathering of berries and plants)

 - Hunting services (e.g. for elders, single parent or low-income families) or Generous Hunters’ Program